zwjM/bt/README.md

 all datas we provided are in the ./data

 ## start tutorial
-you can see in the demo.py or demo.ipynb\n we recommend to do factor research using jupyter notebook (demo.ipynb)
+you can see in the demo.py or demo.ipynb
+we recommend to do factor research using jupyter notebook (demo.ipynb)

 ## result